“they are afraid

 — Ijeoma Umebinyuo

-Brittany T. Oliver is a civil and women's rights advocate, organizer, educator, public speaker and communications professional who uses a racial equity lens to approach her interests within the arts, politics and the environment.
+Brittany T. Oliver is an advocate, educator, speaker and political communications professional who uses a race equity lens to approach her interests within the arts, social justice and the environment.

 Brittany is the Digital Communications and Advocacy Manager at the Democratic Party of Maryland.
-Before joining the party, Brittany was the Police Accountability and Communications Coordinator at ACLU of Maryland where she advocated on a variety of civil rights issues and assisted with all aspects of advocacy and communications.
-Previously, she interned at Planned Parenthood of Maryland, Himmelrich PR and Johns Hopkins University, among others.
+Previously, she was the Police Accountability and Communications Coordinator at American Civil Liberties Union of Maryland, a nonpartisan, non-profit organization dedicated to defending and preserving civil rights and liberties.
+In this role, she assisted with all aspects of advocacy, communications, volunteer management, community outreach and policy research.

-Brittany's passion for social justice began at the age of 15, when she petitioned her high school to offer African-American classes so students like herself could learn about their history.
-A native of West Baltimore, she studied visual art intensively until she went off to college to earn a B.S. in Mass Communication from Towson University to use her skills to bring people together with an impetus for social change.
-Raised by her mother and grandmother, she grew up witnessing how society treated single Black women of inner city communities, which led to her latest project to investigate the intersections of race, class and gender as the theoretical and political framework for understanding the Black woman’s condition and struggle for liberation.
+Brittany's passion for social justice began at the age of 15, when she petitioned her high school to offer African-American classes so students like herself could learn about more their history.
+A native of West Baltimore, she studied visual art intensively until she went off to college to earn a Bachelor of Science in Mass Communication from Towson University to use her skills to bring people together with an impetus for social change.
+Raised by her mother and grandmother, she grew up witnessing how society treated single Black women of inner city communities, which led to investigate the intersections of race, class and gender as the theoretical and political framework for understanding the Black woman’s condition and struggle for liberation.